Archiel19/IRMaSim/examples/energy/README.md

 Consequently, after all the jobs have been scheduled, a total of `trajectory_length * nbtrajectories` samples have been collected.

-2. After some pre-processing of the training data, actor and critic __parameters are optimized__ using Minibatch Gradient Descent for `train_iters` epochs using a common loss function created by combining both actor and critic losses plus entropy.
+2. After some pre-processing of the training data, actor and critic __parameters are optimized__ for `train_iters` epochs using a common loss function created by combining both actor and critic losses plus entropy.
 During each epoch, all the samples are iterated over after being partitioned into minibatches of size `minibatch_size`.